codeaudit/bottomless/README.md

 By default it will listen on port 5000.
 You need to make sure this port is opened.

-(The model files are being uploaded, I will update the script when they are available)
+(The model files are being uploaded, we will update the script when they are available)

 Back to local machine, in the `slack_bottom/scripts/example.coffee` folder, you will find the following 2 lines: